nsquared-team/draw-attention/readme.txt

 5.

 == Changelog ==

+= 1.9.11 =
+* Fixed: CMB2 incompatibilies with other plugins

 = 1.9.10 =
 * Fixed: Unable to display images when unused image sizes are removed by a media cleaner plugin